How to prevent MySQL Injection attacks in WordPress. Image shows a laptop icon with a large red exclamation point notification implying a cyberattack

 promotional image used for AIOS plugin in the WordPress directory.
 WordPress SQL Injection

-3. Prevent SQL Injections with All In One Security
+3. Prevent SQL injections with All In One Security

 Finally, you could choose All In One Security (AIOS) as your security plugin.
 Not only does it provide you with an extra firewall, but it makes it harder for bots to attempt to register as users.
 This protects your code, and blocks any IP addresses that may be causing too many 404 errors and phishing for information.